ibm-cloud-docs/databases-for-redis/best-practices.md

 Input-Output per second is a key factor that you should consider in instance capacity planning. {{site.data.keyword.databases-for-redis}} takes RDB snapshots periodically as per the default Redis configuration, which engages disk even if your instance is set up for cache.
 It's possible for very busy databases to exceed the IOPS for the disk size, and increasing disk can alleviate a performance bottleneck.

 e. **Plan for redundancy and reconnects**
 There are multiple components that are involved in cloud computation, which brings variability of momentary failures.
-However, at {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}, we offer 99.99% high-availability, and encourage customers to plan for connection blips in their application design using retry and reconnect logic.
+However, at {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}, we offer 99.99% high-availability, and encourage you to plan for connection blips in your application design using retry and reconnect logic.

 f. **Consider network bandwidth**